c-daly/next_site/posts/ai-as-search.md

 3. Samples the next token according to this distribution
 4. Appends it to the context and repeats

 Crucially, the model searches linguistically through token sequences, not through world models or causal graphs.
-Every con cept, relationship, and constraint must be expressible as patterns in text.
+Every concept, relationship, and constraint must be expressible as patterns in text.

 This has profound implications: